hth313/OS4/doc/partialKeys.rst

 blank and prompt underscores are added by a call to a ``NEXT`` routine where its numeric suffix tells now many underscores to add, e.g.
 ``NEXT2`` adds two underscores.
-The ``NEXT`` routine will not return until a key is pressed and the calculator goes to sleep.
+The ``NEXT`` routine will not return until a key is pressed and the calculator goes to light sleep.
 A partial key sequence flag is also set to indicate that the calculator is processing a prompt.
 The return address to the caller of ``NEXT`` is kept on the processor stack while the calculator is in light sleep waiting for the next key press.

-Before giving control back, all underscores are removed from the display then it returns to the address following the call to ``NEXT`` if back-arrow key was pressed, or to the following address if some other key was pressed.
+Before giving control back, all underscores are removed from the display.
+Then it returns to the address following the call to ``NEXT`` if back-arrow key was pressed, or to the following address if some other key was pressed.
 This makes it easy to decode back-arrow key and ``ptemp1`` is set up in the ``ST`` flag register, making it easy to